Nimo

 Electrophilic addition occurs because the π bond is electron-rich and easily attacked by electrophiles.

-Hydrogenation requires H2 and a metal catalyst (Ni, Pt or Pd); pressure and temperature influence rate.
+Hydrogenation requires H2 and a metal catalyst (Ni, Pt, or Pd); pressure and temperature influence the rate.

 Hydration follows Markovnikov orientation; acid catalysts form carbocations that determine product placement.

-Steam hydration uses phosphoric acid catalysts at high temperature and pressure industrially.
+Steam hydration utilizes phosphoric acid catalysts at high temperature and pressure in industrial settings.

-Halogenation uses X2 (Br2, Cl2) and proceeds through a cyclic halonium ion, giving anti addition.
+Halogenation employs X2 (Br2, Cl2) and proceeds through a cyclic halonium ion, resulting in anti addition.

-Bromine water decolourisation provides a quick test for unsaturation (alkenes).
+Bromine water decolourisation serves as a quick test for unsaturation (alkenes).

 Carbocation intermediates allow rearrangements; monitor conditions to minimise undesired shifts.